telexintegrations/slack-telex_alert_system/README.md

 ## 📌 Features

 - ✅ Fetch messages from Slack’s **#announcements** channel
-- ✅ Filter messages based on time or specific keywords
 - ✅ Forward messages to an external API or database
 - ✅ Handle retries for failed message deliveries
 - ✅ Secure authentication with Slack OAuth tokens